bem-site/bem-method/method/bem-for-css/bem-for-css.en.md

   }
   ```

 ## How to switch to BEM-style CSS

 To implement BEM principles in a project:

 * Put aside the DOM model and learn to create blocks.
 * Don't use ID selectors or tag selectors.
 * Minimize the number of nested selectors.
 * Use the CSS class naming convention in order to avoid name collisions and make selector names as informative and clear as possible.
 * Work in the terms of blocks, elements, and modifiers.
 * Move CSS properties of a block to modifiers if they seem likely to be changed.
 * Use mixes.
 * Divide code into small independent parts for ease of working with individual blocks.
 * Re-use blocks.

-  ### How do I start using BEM concepts in an existing project
+### How to start using BEM concepts in an existing project

 * Create new components using the BEM methodology, and change the old ones as needed.
-  * When designing blocks, follow the principles covered above.
+* When desigining blocks, follow the principles covered above.
 * Use prefixes in names of CSS classes (such as `bem-`) in order to differentiate the new code from the old code.

 Once you are familiar with BEM-style CSS, you can look at the specifics of implementing [BEM for JavaScript](../bem-for-js/bem-for-js.en.md).